 We use an ‘ed’ at the end of words in English a lot.
 We use ‘ed’ to form regular verbs in the Past Simple, for example.
-It’s worth the effort to learn how to pronounce it correctly!
+It’s worth the effort to learn how to pronounce it correctly.

 We pronounce the ‘ed’ at the end of words in three different ways, depending on the sound that comes before them.
+ED can sound like ID, T, or D.

 started – star tid (Notice how the T or D goes with the ‘id’ sound.)